 A roller coaster ran up through the fields beside Bracken Hall.
 It was possibly the first built in the UK.

 Sam Wilson’s Toboggan.
 Slide.

-Possibly the oldest Roller Coaster in the UK, beside Bracken Hall.
+Possibly the oldest Roller Coaster in the UK, along side Bracken Hall.

-Immediately beyond the Pub and Tea Room is the open moorland of Bracken Hall Green and the steep-
+The area beyond the Pub and Tea Room is now the open moorland of Bracken Hall Green and the steep-